 NOTE: You will not be able to access your Student Information System (SIS) account and other key services until you have accepted admission online.

-- New Student Checklist — You will receive an email when the checklist is open for the semester.
-This checklist will help you keep track of what needs to be completed in order to make a smooth transition to CWRU.
+NEW STUDENT CHECKLIST — For degree seeking students, this checklist will help you keep track of what needs to be completed in order to make a smooth transition to CWRU.
 The checklist contains information on getting your ID card, parking, orientation registration, medical history, course registration, financial information, computing, policies, procedures, and more.
 Bookmark this site to keep on top of the tasks that will help to get you set up as a student at Case Western Reserve.